kraz/doctrine-context-bundle

 CI Packagist Version GitHub license

 A Symfony bundle that makes working with multiple Doctrine entity managers or DBAL connections painless.
-It wraps the standard doctrine/migrations commands (and optionally ORM schema commands) so that a single command can target one specific context or fan out across all of them automatically.
+It wraps the standard Doctrine commands so that a single command can target one specific context or fan out across all of them automatically.
+The only hard dependency is doctrine/dbal - ORM and Migrations support are both optional.

 The problem

-When a project has more than one entity manager or DBAL connection, running migrations requires repeating the same command once per context, which requires each time specifying the right --em or --conn flag manually:
+When a project has more than one entity manager or DBAL connection, running the same operation across all of them requires repeating the command manually once per context:

 php bin/console doctrine:migrations:migrate --em=shop